 More on Attendance: Jackson School of the Arts reserves the right to exclude your student from the recital if he/she has missed so many classes that their participation will be a detriment to the other students’ experience and their own safety.
 (Students running into each other on stage because they don’t know what they are doing is a safety concern).
 Staff will contact you if poor attendance is becoming an issue.

 Dress Code: All students should comply with the dress code.
-If your student has more than three dress code warnings, he/she may be dismissed from the class.
+If your student has more than 3 dress code warnings, he/she may be dismissed from the class.
 If financial constraints prevent dress code compliance, please see the office.
 Hair for all classes unless noted should be in a ponytail, bun or pulled back off the face.
 No jewelry with the exception of small stud earrings.
 See dress codes with each class listing at jacksonarts.org/classes-programs/dance-classes/

 Late Students: Students are only allowed to enter class within the first 10 minutes of class.
-Student who are more than 10 minutes late will not be admitted.
+Students who are more than 10 minutes late will not be admitted.
 Students who must leave early should get prior permission from the instructor at the beginning of class.

 Parent recital meeting week of May 4 during your child’s dance class.
 We highly suggest that you attend this meeting to learn first hand how to have a great recital experience.

 Please note that if your child is enrolled in more than one dance class, their classes may not be performing in the same recital.
 Further, if you have multiple children in the dance program, their classes may not be scheduled on the same day or at the same time.
 Jackson School of the Arts keeps ticket prices to a minimum and reduces ticket prices for families who attend more than one recital.

 Awards at Recitals: Perfect attendance awards for students who start in August or September and miss zero (0) classes are presented at the start of the recital.
 Jackson School of the Arts also awards students who have 3, 5, 7 and 10 consecutive years in dance at our studio.
 In May, you will be asked to review our lists to ensure accuracy.